lauris/lauris.github.com/_posts/2014-08-26-fishing-records-in-latvia.md

 ## Summary

 Daugava river is a sweet spot for anglers and it currently holds 4 fishing records.
 I am lucky enough to be living near several lakes and river Gauja, also one of the longest rivers in Latvia.
-I prefer going after pikes when I am in an active mood, but when my goal is to just relax and enjoy the nature I choose a small lake in nearby forest that is full of Tenches and some smaller fishes.
+I prefer going after pikes when I am in an active mood, but when my goal is to relax and enjoy the nature I choose a small lake in nearby forest that is full of Tenches and some smaller fishes.
 Picture of the lake below.

 ![Lake Eimurs](/images/blog/lake-eimurs.png)